mbezaire/labs/fractions/README.md

 {% next %}

+## Fraction.java
 Open Fraction.java to begin.
 The class we'll define will be called  `Fraction`.

 Next, consider what **attributes** or fields a `Fraction` should have.